Fermionic Response in Finite-Density ABJM Theory with Broken Symmetry: Abstract

 \section{Abstract}

-{We calculate fermionic response in domain wall backgrounds of four-dimensional gauged supergravity interpolating between distinct stable AdS vacua, holographically dual to zero-temperature states of ABJM theory at finite density for monopole charge.
-The backgrounds were found by Bobev et al.\ and are similar to zero-temperature limits of holographic superconductors, but with a symmetry-breaking source as well.
-The condensed scalar mixes charged and neutral fields dual to composite fermionic operators in the top-down Dirac equations.
+{We calculate fermionic response in domain wall backgrounds of four-dimensional gauged supergravity interpolating between distinct stable AdS vacua.
+The backgrounds, found by Bobev et al., are holographically dual to zero-temperature states of ABJM theory at finite density for monopole charge and are similar to zero-temperature limits of holographic superconductors, but with a symmetry-breaking source as well.
+The condensed scalar mixes charged and neutral fields dual to composite fermionic operators in the Dirac equations.
 Both gapped and gapless bands of stable quasiparticles are found. }